byteKnight2010/CubeRun-Monogame/README.md

 - Teleport functionality
 - Removed TextureCache for rotations
 - Debug helper
-- Tight optimizations to the camera (ex. bit-shift instead of / 2)
+- Tight optimizations to the camera (ex., bit-shift instead of / 2)

 ---